-The University of Connecticut Honors Program has a long history that began nearly fifty years ago, and has grown into a vibrant community of over 2,000 students spanning all of UConn’s undergraduate schools and colleges.
-Led by Director Jennifer Lease Butts, guided by the Honors Board of Associate Directors, and supported by a dedicated staff, the Honors Program prepares students not just academically, but socially and culturally as well.
-Click the following link for the newest Honors Fact Sheet.
+The University of Connecticut Honors Program has a long history that began over fifty years ago, and has grown into a vibrant community of over 2,000 students spanning all of UConn’s undergraduate schools and colleges.
+Led by Director Jennifer Lease Butts, guided by the Honors Board of Associate Directors, and supported by a dedicated staff, the Honors Program offers students an enriched undergraduate experience.

 The Honors Experience: A Community of Scholars

 - Honors courses designed specifically for you such as the Honors Core and the Honors First-Year Seminar;

 - Honors courses across the UConn curriculum that meet general education requirements and courses in your major that provide depth in your field of interest;